 The current government advice is clear that nannies and domestic staff in England can continue to work in Tiers 1, 2, 3 & 4 and the current lockdown, if they are unable to work in their own homes.

 Job Retention Scheme Extended

-The Coronavirus Job Retention Scheme was extended in October through to 30th April 2021, with employers able to claim 80% of their nanny’s salary for hours not worked up to a maximum of £2,500 until June.
+The Coronavirus Job Retention Scheme is now continuing until 30th September 2021, with employers able to claim 80% of their nanny’s salary for hours not worked up to a maximum of £2,500 until June.
 From July, the HMRC contribution is reduced and the balance will be made up by the employer:

 If you have not furloughed your employee before, but would now like to do so, contact the NannyMatters payroll team for more information.
 Your employee must have been in employment with you at the end of October 2020.
 Please ask the payroll team (email@example.com) for our full guide on what to pay when furloughing your nanny and claiming your grant.

 From December 2020, an employee can not be furloughed if they are on notice of termination.